mozilla/data-docs/src/concepts/gaining_access.md

 Access to Firefox's telemetry data is limited to two groups:

 1. Mozilla employees and contractors
-2. Contributors who have signed an [NDA](https://wiki.mozilla.org/NDA), have a sustained track record of contribution, and have a demonstrated need to access this data.
+2. Contributors who have signed a [non-disclosure agreement](https://wiki.mozilla.org/NDA), have a sustained track record of contribution, and have a demonstrated need to access this data.